What Will it Take to Avoid the 3-Year Mandatory Minimum Sentence in a Pimping and Pandering Case?

 - let that attorney put together a powerful mitigation package to present to the prosecutors.

-A lot of times, we're going to have to find some other offense that fits what you did but doesn't have that same 3-year mandatory minimum.
+Often, we're going to have to find some other offense that fits what you did but doesn't have that same 3-year mandatory minimum.

-Obviously, we have to figure out a way to turn the tide and do something different for you.
+We have to figure out a way to turn the tide and do something different for you.
 So, if you need help, pick up the phone.
 Ask to speak to Ron Hedding.
 I stand at the ready to help you.

 Hedding Law Firm is a criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact us for a free case evaluation at (213) 542-0979.